Peninnah Kasule

-Peninnah Tibagwa Kasule, is an Ugandan lawyer and corporate executive, who serves as the Company Secretary and Head of Legal & Board Affairs at Centenary Rural Development Bank.
+Peninnah Tibagwa Kasule, is a Ugandan lawyer and corporate executive, who serves as the Company Secretary and Head of Legal & Board Affairs at Centenary Rural Development Bank.
 In that role, she is a member of the bank's senior management team.

 Early life and education

 She was born in the Western Region of Uganda.
 She attended Gayaza High School, an all-girls boarding secondary school in Wakiso District, where she obtained her High School Diploma.

 She holds a Bachelor of Laws degree and a Postgraduate Diploma in Legal Practice.
 She is a member of the Uganda Bar.
 She is also a Fellow of the Institute of Chartered Secretaries and Administrators (ICSA).

 Career

 Her duties at Centenary Bank include being the head of Compliance at the bank.
 As of 2018, her career spanned over 20 years.
 Prior to her present position, she worked as Company Secretary at United Assurance Company Limited, now part of the Ugandan subsidiaries of UAP Old Mutual Holdings.